’70s radical David Gilbert granted parole in Brink’s robbery

 He will be able to leave Shawangunk Correctional Facility in the Hudson Valley next month.

 Supporters — including his son, San Francisco District Attorney Chesa Boudin — lobbied to have Gilbert join other defendants in the case who have been released from prison.

+In an email, Boudin said, “I am so grateful to the parole board and to everyone who has supported my father during his more than 40 years in prison.
+I’m thinking about the other children affected by this crime and want to make sure that nothing I do or say further upsets the victims’ families.
+Their loved ones will never be forgotten.”

-That prospect angered some local officials in the Hudson Valley and family members who said his release would insult to the memory of the slain men.
+But even the prospect of Gilbert’s release had angered some local officials in the Hudson Valley and family members who said his release would insult the memory of the slain men.

 Gilbert and other former members of the Weather Underground, a militant group that grew out of the anti-Vietnam War movement, had joined with members of the Black Liberation Army in the Oct.
 20, 1981, robbery.
 They stole $1.6 million in cash from an armored car outside the Nanuet Mall near the Hudson River community of Nyack.